 Here’s our list of basic tips to inspire change.

-Small changes have big impact on daily living.
+Small changes have big impacts on daily living.
 Your willingness to adjust, as necessary, little by little, delivers compounded dividends.
 Forget about the inconvenience of doing something different than the way you did it before, it’s way better than giving up something you love altogether.
 Making adjustments is primary, and all you need is some practice!

 Reading options are a great way to begin your practice of adjusting.